Jiangmen: Secondary Education

 The only international school in Jiangmen is Boren Sino-Canadian School, while bilingual schools include WuYi Country Garden Bilingual School and China-Hong Kong English School.

 Jiangmen No. 1 Middle School is claimed to be the top middle school in the district.
 It used to be one of the best middle schools in Guangdong Province in the 1980s and 1990s.
 However, the quality of its education has been dropping in recent years and within the district of Jiangmen, its status is being constantly challenged by schools such as Xinhui No. 1 Middle School in Xinhui, Kaiqiao (Kaiping Emigrant) Middle School in Kiaping and Heshan No.1 Middle School in Heshan.

-Tertiary Education

-Wuyi University is the only university located within the city, whereby it's a member of Guangdong-Hong Kong-Macao University Alliance (GHMUA).